Skip to content

 How much does commercial solar cost in 2026?

 A working-numbers guide for 50kWp to 1MW commercial solar PV in the UK.
 We strip out the marketing pricing and show what you should actually plan for — capex, soft costs, ongoing operating expense, and the after-tax position once allowances apply.
+For guidance on selecting and comparing UK commercial solar installers, see our commercial solar installers guide.

 2026 turnkey